Skip to main content

 Change owner:

-• Reassign contacts to different team member
+• Reassign contacts to a different team member

 Export:

-• Export selected contacts as CSV file
+• Export selected contacts as a CSV file

 Add to list: